lgc13/LucasCosta_portfolio/c++/README.md

 3- Multi Function Calculator App</a></h2>

 <!-- Project BIO -->
 For this console app, I created a small calculator which would take in a number from user input and perform a mathematical calculation to it depending on another choice given by the user.
-I also had to check the user input was not negative.
+I also made sure that the user’s input was not negative.

 This application displays some of my skills with: